microsoft/vscode-go/README.md

 * `Go: Run test at cursor` to run a test at the current cursor position in the active document
 * `Go: Run tests in current package` to run all tests in the package containing the active document
 * `Go: Run tests in current file` to run all tests in the current active document
+* `Go: Test Previous` to run the previously run test command
 * `Go: Generates unit tests (package)` Generates unit tests for the current package
 * `Go: Generates unit tests (file)` Generates unit tests for the current file
 * `Go: Generates unit tests (function)` Generates unit tests for the selected function in the current file
+* `Go: Install Tools` Installs/updates all the Go tools that the extension depends on

 ### _Optional_: Debugging